zieglerk/zieglerk.github.io/_posts/2018-10-29-How-to-blog-here.md

 layout: page
 ---

-This is a <a href="https://communitywiki.org/wiki/DoOcracy">do-ocracy</a>: if you think something should be on these pages, put it here.
-If you see something that could be improved, do it.
-(Don't be afraid to break anything -- everything's version-controlled.)

 Great!
 You're most welcome to contribute.
 Don't be shy, anything that you consider even remotely relevant already has 1 (potential) reader.
 :smile: Just get a quick 'n' dirty draft out quickly.
 Or edit somebody else's